-The winlpcfg.bat and elxflash.bat scripts call the native versions of elxflash.exe and winlpcfg.exe.
+NOTE: The elxflash.bat and winlpcfg.bat scripts call the native versions of elxflash.exe and winlpcfg.exe.
 For example, on Windows x64, the 64-bit utilities are called.

-The adapter being managed by the utilities included in the Elxflash Stand-alone kit must not be managed simultaneously by other Emulex utilities, including the OneCommand Manager application.
+The adapter being managed by the utilities included in the Elxflash Stand-alone kit must not be managed simultaneously by other Emulex utilities, including the Emulex HBA Manager application.